Frequently Asked Questions

 Financial Issues

 The Freie Universität Berlin does not charge any tuition fees.
-An enrollment fee of approx. 300 EUR per semester entitles students to use all public transport in the Berlin area.
+An enrollment fee of approximately 300 EUR per semester entitles students to use all public transportation within the Berlin area.

-A limited number of part-time job opportunities (40 or 60 hours per month) for students are available at the Department of Physics, but it cannot be guaranteed that a vacant part-time position will be available.
+A limited number of part-time job opportunities (40 or 60 hours per month) for students are available at the Department of Physics.